SiddharthMathurDeveloper/DSA/Binary Search/Patterns.md

 ## Binary Search on Matrix
 ```
 -> 74. Search a 2D Matrix ⭐⭐ [Think of 1D but code in 2D using 1D convert to 2D formula in the question]
+-> 240. Search a 2D Matrix II ⭐⭐ [Not standard Binary Search , using property of martix to go left or down]
 ```